ShahemNezamEddin/Dancing-together/README.md

   - [Gallery](gallery.html).
   - [contact](contact.html).
 - Pages are all accessible from the nav bar.
-- There is another link to contact page in 'our classes' section so users can register for the classes.
+- There is another link to contact page in 'our classes' section so users can register in our school.

 [Back to top](<#navigator>)